Constructing Endomorphism Rings of Large Finite Global Dimension: Construction of Radical Chains

-$Remark~1$.
+\end{defn} $Remark~1$.
 Notice that all rings are allowed to be repeated in the radical chain except for the normalization $R_{l}=\tilde{R}_{1}$.

 $Remark~2$.
-By the paragraph preceding Definition \ref{radical chains}, any numerical semigroup ring has a radical chain, and every ring in the radical chain is a numerical semirgoup ring.
-Moreover, there are several radical chains with the same starting ring.
+By the paragraph preceding definition \ref{radical chains}, any numerical semigroup ring has a radical chain, and every ring in the radical chain is a numerical semirgoup ring.
+Moreover, there are several radical chains with the same starting ring. \begin{example} \normalfont Let $\mathcal{H}=\langle 4,5,6,7\rangle$ and $R_{1}=R(\mathcal{H})=k[[t^{4}, t^{5},t^{6},t^{7}]]$.
+Then,